GfSE/SpecIF/documentation/03_SpecIF_Roles_and_Permissions.md

 ## Introduction

 A permission controls whether a user can create, read, update or delete a resource or a statement and its properties.
+A project role combines a set of permissions to simplify the assignment of permissions to users.

 Very basically, SpecIF defines two types of permissions:
 - By *Class*: An instance of resource or statement can be accessed, if the most specialized class has a corresponding permission.